sebsamson/journaling_with_gtasks/README.md

 ### Interfaces

 The tool provides a user interface in the form of a Google Spreadsheet, where users can view the imported tasks and their associated labels and summaries.
-The tool also provides an interface for generating reports based on the data in the spreadsheet.

 ## Implementation